 This web address was created at the beginning of 2018 and most of the content posted during the spring and summer of that year.
 The site was hidden from search engines however.
 It was my intention to go public only on election day, when I hoped that my planned act of civil disobedience would drive millions to view these pages.
 But I was imprisoned by the Federal Government on Oct 9, 2018 and the site remained entirely unknown.
-Now, two years later, I hope those who’ve enjoyed my podcasts will peruse these pages, and even make a non-binding pledge (in the comment section) to donate either money or time to further the project of making our government TRULY Democratic.
-Only with your collaboration can this venture succeed.
+Now, several years later, I hope those who’ve enjoyed my podcasts will peruse these pages, and even make a non-binding pledge (in the comment section) to support the mission outlined in the “Statement of Principles”.

 We live in troubling times.
 The world is changing in ways no one fully understands.
 We are afraid for ourselves, our children & humanity.
 We seek solutions but (sadly) government appears to be part of the problem.
 This is a fact which demands scrutiny!
 It’s not credible to imagine that another free market election will fundamentally improve our society.
 This is why many of us no longer vote.
 But this doesn’t mean we must go without hope.
 Sane and reasonable suggestions do exist, it’s just they’re seldom heard.
 A few minutes of your time are all I ask.